-120 English state-funded schools will be recruited from the following geographical regions: London, NE England (training located in Newcastle) and East Sussex (training located in Brighton) Within each school, one teacher from Year 5 will be selected for participation in the trial; all pupils in this teacher's class will participate in the trial.
-It is important that the teacher and pupils who will participate are selected prior to randomisation to ensure that this cannot introduce differences between the intervention and control groups; this will be assured by collection of pre-randomisation data (see the following section on sample size calculations).
+100 English state-funded primary schools will be recruited based on a regional criterion as well as past participation in the YJA.
+The geographic areas from which schools may be selected include: Lincolnshire, Nottinghamshire, Derbyshire, Rutland, London and Newcastle.
+All classes will participate in YJA, but only one class from Year 5 will be selected for participation in the evaluation.
+It is important that the teacher and pupils in the Year 5 class are selected prior to randomisation to ensure that this cannot introduce differences between the intervention and control groups; this will be assured by collection of data prerandomisation.

-In order to be considered, schools will have to agree to provide student data in order that it is possible to apply for data from the National Pupil Database, to identify a lead teacher from Year 5, and to cooperate with the project and evaluation teams during the trial (further details of these requirements are outlined in the Memorandum of Understanding with Schools,).
+In order to be considered eligible for randomisation, schools will have to agree to provide student data prior to randomisation in order that it is possible to apply for data from the National Pupil Database, to host an all staff set-up meeting and identify a lead teacher, and to cooperate with the project and evaluation teams during the trial (further details of these requirements are outlined in the Memorandum of Understanding with Schools).

-CLPE will advertise the trial on its website and also approach schools via its existing schools network.
-Where possible it will aim to recruit schools that have larger populations of individuals receiving Free School Meals (FSM) than the national average of 15.3 per cent of pupils aged 5-10 (DfE, 2016).
+YJA will advertise the trial on its website and also approach schools via its existing schools network.
+Where possible it will aim to recruit schools that have a larger proportion of individuals receiving Free School Meals than the national average of 15.3 per cent of pupils aged 5-10 (DfE, 2016).